 One of the challenges of diabetes is that people respond differently to various strategies for controlling insulin resistance.
 Dr. Amols notes that while exercise might work for people with a lower body mass index, others might need to limit calories aggressively.
 Still others might benefit from medications that reduce insulin resistance.
 Mayo researchers hope to pinpoint the diabetes-prevention measures that work for various groups of people.

 "It's so engrained that certain things are good for you or not good for you."
 Dr. Amols says.
 "But that's not research-based."

-Dr. Nair was instrumental in creating Mayo's CRU, one of the few such facilities in the U.S. The unit at Methodist Hospital has nine beds for outpatients as well as a kitchen where patients' meals are monitored so closely that extra crumbs are wiped from plates with spatulas to ensure precise nutritional measurement.
+Dr. Nair was instrumental in creating Mayo's CRU, one of the few such facilities in the U.S. The unit at Mayo Clinic Hospital, Methodist Campus has nine beds for outpatients as well as a kitchen where patients' meals are monitored so closely that extra crumbs are wiped from plates with spatulas to ensure precise nutritional measurement.
 "Research is about controlling the control variables," Dr. Amols says.
 "The more you control, the more you can uncover causation.
 The CRU allows you to have the ideal research environment."